 CAROTID FLOW TIME (CFT)

-Corrected carotid flow time (CFTc) = raw CFT + [1.29 x (HR – 60)].
+Corrected CFT (CFTc) = raw CFT + [1.29 x (HR – 60)]

-One series of 142 normal volunteers showed a 95% normal range of about 280 – 360 for the CFTc.
+A series of 142 normal volunteers showed a 95% normal range of about 280 – 360 for the supine CFTc.
 Importantly, a 45 degree passive leg raise for 1 minute caused a mean change of about 2% in the CFTc in these normal adults, although a few showed greater changes because the CFTc is sensitive to changes in volume status.
 Normal individuals at the COC clinic have also shown good response to passive leg raise when they have been less than fully hydrated.